cagatay-usta/typeFast/README.md

 After setting up the database, both inserting new entries and displaying them in the leaderboard was easy.

 ### Future Improvements
-Although I am content with the current state of it for the final project, there are some features I had in my mind when desinging that couldn't make it into the final product due to time constraints.
+Although I am content with the current state of it for the final project, there are some features I had in my mind when designing that couldn't make it into the final product due to time constraints.
 However, I specifically designed the whole project with the intention of adding more features later, thus in a modular design.
 Here are some ideas of new features and improvements:
 - Using AJAX to display current WPM
 - User login to see individual WPM records
 - More case convention types